wandumi/BidddinInterview/readme.md

-The following Laravel Repository was done to meet your Interview test, of which the Idea and the requirement Have been meet.

 To install it on the computer please clone the repository and run the following commands,

 php artisan db:seed; NOTE: The commands will ask how many users to be seeded, and in the [10] is the default number that will be run if you just press Enter..
 Please follow the prompt for better seeding of the dummy data.